axel-t81/test-vscode/README.md

 Testing 2.1

 GitHub Desktop makes this a lot easier.
-I think I can actually this 1001 step :-)
+I think I can actually do this 1001 step!